 Frequent Communication with Managers

 Gallup shows that managers could be responsible for as much as 70% of the variance in employee engagement levels.
-In order to stay engaged in their work, employees need to feel that their managers genuinely care about their achievements and have their best interests in mind.
+To stay engaged in their work, employees need to feel that their managers genuinely care about their achievements and have their best interests in mind.

 One way to achieve that is to ensure your managers are regularly checking in with their teams.